AlexTaguchi/nlp-notes/README.md

 <img src="figures/BiLSTM.png" alt="BiLSTM" height="200">

 ### Attention Mechanism
 While LSTMs and GRUs are resistant to long-term memory loss, they are far from perfect and fail to retain connections between distant tokens in long sequences.
-Attention solves this problem by creating connections between tokens that do not decay with separation distance.
-The context vector is calculated as a weighted sum of all hiddens states followed by softmax activation, as opposed to simply assigning the current hidden state as the context vector:
+Attention solves this problem by creating connections between tokens without any distance dependence.
+The context vector is calculated as a weighted sum of all hiddens states followed by softmax activation, as opposed to simply assigning a hidden state as the context vector:

 <img src="figures/BiLSTM_attention.png" alt="BiLSTM_attention" height="400">